renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 ## Instructions

+### Exercice 0

+#### task1: create a test Azure AD tenant

+In this task, you will create a test Azure AD tenant via an Office 365 tenant (in our lab envrionment, you can't have administrative access to the Active Directory tenant.
+Using a test tenant will howerver let you test actions).

+1. If you don't have an account without Microsoft Subscription, please crete one by using the Microsoft Outlook home page (https://outlook.live.com/owa/).

+1. Open a web browser page an navigate to the Office 365 E3 trail offer page (https://go.microsoft.com/fwlink/p/?LinkID=403802)

+1. Type your Microsoft (Outlook) account and click **Next**

+1. Click **Set up account**

+1. Enter your personnal informations (using any fictional *Company Name*) and click **Next**

+1. Use your real mobile phone number and click on **Send Verification Code**

+1. Enter the *Verification code* you received and click **Verify**

+1. Type a worldwide unique *yourbusiness* name and writ down your UNIQUENAME.onmicrosoft.com domain name before clicking on **Check availability** and **Next**

+1. use *Admin* as name of your first admin and create a safe password before clicking on **Sign up**

+1. Wait for the creation of your tenant and click on **Go to Setup**

+1. click on **Exit Setup** At the botom of the page : your test tenant is ready.

 ### Exercise 1

 #### Task 1: Create and configure Azure AD users

 In this task, you will create and configure Azure AD users.

+1. Open the Azure portal (https://portal.azure.com) in your browser.

 1. In the Azure portal, search for and select **Azure Active Directory**.